Provably Data-driven Multiple Hyper-parameter Tuning with Structured Loss Function: Introduction

 \paragraph{Contributions.} In this work, we provide an affirmative answer to the open question posed by \citet{balcan2025sample} by establishing the concrete sample complexity for the function class $\cL = \{\ell_\alpha: \cX \rightarrow [-H, H] | \alpha \in \cA\}$, where $\cA \subset \mathbb{R}^p$ with $p \ge 1$.
-Our contributions are as follows: \begin{itemize}[leftmargin=*] \item We establish in Theorem \ref{thm:upper-bound-pdim} a general tool that connects the learning-theoretic complexity of a function class $\cL$ to the logical complexity of its functions $\ell_\alpha$.
-Specifically, we show that if the loss function can be described by a polynomial \textit{first-order logic}, its pseudo-dimension is bounded by the complexity of the quantifier elimination process \citep{basu2006algorithms}. \item Second, we apply this framework to the training-loss setting (i.e., $f \equiv g$) studied by \citet{balcan2025sample}.
+Our contributions are as follows: \begin{itemize}[leftmargin=*] \item We establish in Theorem~\ref{thm:upper-bound-pdim} a general tool that connects the learning-theoretic complexity of a function class $\cL$ to the logical complexity of its functions $\ell_\alpha$.
+Specifically, we show that if the loss function can be described by a polynomial \textit{first-order logic}, its pseudo-dimension is bounded by the complexity of the quantifier elimination process \citep{basu2006algorithms}. \item Second, we apply this framework to the training-loss setting (i.e., $f \equiv g$) studied by~\citet{balcan2025sample}.
 We show in Theorem~\ref{thm:pdim-tuning-training} that if the objective $f(x, \alpha, \theta)$ admits a piecewise polynomial structure for any given problem instance $x$, the induced loss $\ell_x(\alpha) = \min_{\theta \in \Theta}f(x, \alpha, \theta)$ is expressible as a polynomial FOL formula.
-This allows us to derive the first generalization guarantees for multi-dimensional hyperparameters ($\alpha \in \bbR^p$), effectively resolving the main open question in prior work. \item Third, we extend our analysis to the general bi-level validation tuning setting ($f \neq g$).
+This allows us to derive the first generalization guarantees for multi-dimensional hyperparameters ($\alpha \in \bbR^p$), effectively resolving the main open question in prior work.
+Moreover, we also present the first pseudo-dimension lower-bound in Theorem \ref{thm:pdim-tuning-training-lower-bound}, showing that our upper-bound is tight in some scenarios. \item Third, we extend our analysis to the general bi-level validation tuning setting ($f \neq g$).
 We prove in Theorem~\ref{thm:pdim-tuning-validation} that validation loss functions are definable in FOL, ensuring learnability under minimal assumptions. \item Forth, we show in Section~\ref{sec:refined-structure-improved-bound} how we can exploit the optimal solution path structure to improve the bounds. \item Finally, we demonstrate in Section \ref{sec:applications} the versatility of our framework by establishing the first learnability guarantees for two new applications: data-driven tuning for weighted group LASSO and weighted fused LASSO, some of which go \emph{beyond the piecewise polynomial assumptions}. \end{itemize}

 \paragraph{Technical challenges.} The key challenge in our setting is that the loss function $\ell_\alpha(x)$ is defined implicitly via a bi-level optimization problem involving non-convex, non-smooth objectives.
 Consequently, the dependence of $\ell_\alpha(x)$ can be highly volatile, exhibiting discontinuities and potentially singularities.